SearchWiki: Power to the People! Great News for SEO 2.0

-All of these people doing what they do by their own motivation are exactly the people who are the driving force of SEO 2.0 Right now they already vote on StumbleUpon, Sphinn or any other social site but in future they'll do it on Google directly.
+All of these people doing what they do by their own motivation are exactly the people who are the driving force of SEO 2.0 Right now they already share on many social sites but in future they’ll do it on Google directly.

 The SEO 2.0 blog would have never succeeded in a Web 1.0 environment where I would be forced to wait a year or longer until the bots finally get message.
 With SearchWiki the people who